PowerShell/DscResources/Supportability.md

 ## How does this apply to the naming of a resources

-The naming of DSC Resources includes an identifier of quality as explained in the [Naming](Naming.md) informational page, that is governed by the community of active DSC Resource contributors.
+The naming of DSC resources includes an identifier of quality as explained in the [Naming](Naming.md) informational page, that is governed by the community of active DSC Resource contributors.